 - 1. A tardy student is one who is not in their first period classroom when the bell rings at 7:50 A.M. - 2.
 Any student who enters the building after 7:50 A.M. must report to the front kiosk for a pass. - 3.
-Any student who is late to school must provide the main office at that time with a completed tardy form (found on the PV website) and appropriate documentation (i.e. doctor's note) acknowledging one of the above criteria in order for it to be considered an excused tardy.
+Any student who is late to school must provide the main office with appropriate documentation in order for the tardy to count as excused.
 If the student does not have written documentation at the time of the tardy, it will be counted as an unexcused tardy. - 4.
 A phone call does not exempt a student from being tardy to school unless it is an emergency.